YaduAhuja/Code-Builder/README.md

 * To Set Input File Path:
   * use shortcut `Ctrl+Alt+I`
   * or press `F1` and then Select/Type `Code Builder : Set Input File Path`
-* To Set Input File Path:
+* To Set Output File Path:
   * use shortcut `Ctrl+Alt+O`
   * or press `F1` and then Select/Type `Code Builder : Set Output File Path`
 * To Set ClassPath: